 These digital signs are also environmentally friendly and cost-effective, helping TriMet reduce its carbon footprint and avoid expensive installation and maintenance associated with grid-connected displays.

-“ePapers are highly scalable and replicable,” says Tobias.
+“ePapers are highly scalable and replicable,” said Tobias.
 “It removes one of the biggest barriers to relying on existing electrical infrastructure.
 It’s a smart investment for any agency looking to modernize without overhauling its network.”

 But it’s not just about technology, it’s about people.